Getting into miniature wargaming has never been easier with the advent of Warhammer 40k Kill Team.

 This is possibly the easiest faction to start a kill team with.
 If you can find a starter box set, you’ll get the core rules and a complete set of Genestealer and Mechanicus kill teams to start playing right away.

-If you don’t want to bother with the starter set, you can pick up a set of Skitarri Rangers to have a complete kill team in a box ($39).
+If you don’t want to bother with the starter set, you can pick up a set of Skitarri to have a complete kill team in a box ($39).
+The Skitarri box allows you to build 10 Rangers or Vanguard (or you can mix and match).
 This one box will give a starting player enough variety and stats for a beginner kill team that can always be augmented later on if you decide this is the faction for you.

 The Chaos Space Marines that comprise the Heretics Astartes are the remnants of the traitor legions of the Horus Heresy.
 These legions followed Horus down the path of Chaos and are warped (ha!) by the daemons of the warp.
 Each legion has pledged their souls to one of the Daemon Lords and is infused with daemonic energies that fill them with horrifying and unnatural powers.
 The major factions (Death Guard and Thousand Sons) are so powerful and unique that they have their own unique models and codexes that are specific to them.